HIP hip hooray, for Greater Manchester employment prospects

 5 Feb 2025

-Participants from the Working Well: Work and Health Programme and Working Well: Pioneer took part and attended workshops on a variety of subjects including cooking, gardening, DIY, health and fitness, and mindfulness, as well as on practical skills such as fork-lift truck driving.
-All workshops enabled participants to develop their team-building and communication skills, and boost their confidence.
+Participants from the Working Well: Work and Health Programme and Working Well: Pioneer programmes took part in activities including preparing and cooking a meal, gardening, DIY, health and fitness and mindfulness, as well as practical work experiences such as fork-lift truck driving.
+These experiences enabled participants to try new things in a safe space, alongside their peers, boosting their confidence whilst developing team building and communication skills.

 Morgan Frost, Programme Manager in the Inclusive Employment team at GMCA praised the pilot's success, stating, "The HIP programme has shown how community collaboration can transform lives and enhance employment prospects for people across Greater Manchester, and is a good example of how the family of Working Well services in GM continue to support and improve the lives of residents.”

-Nicola Wood, Head of Delivery for Ingeus, said “Forging relationships with community partners is key to maximising the impact of current and future employability programmes in Greater Manchester.
+Nicola Wood, Head of Delivery for Ingeus, said “Forging relationships with community partners is key to maximising the impact of employability programmes in Greater Manchester.
 By working together, we are making a positive difference to the lives of many, fostering economic prosperity and community growth.”

 Recommended Articles